A swap-adversarial framework for improving domain generalization in electrocorticography-based Parkinson's disease classification: Experiments

-We further evaluated the proposed method on publicly available EEG datasets to examine its cross-modality generalization.
+For the experiment 4, we evaluated the proposed framework on publicly available EEG datasets to examine its cross-dataset generalization.
 This setting is particularly challenging due to compounded domain differences across subjects, recording modalities, institutions, medication states, and environments.
-Figure \ref{fig:Experiment4} presents the cross-dataset evaluation results between the UI and UNM datasets.
-Compared to EEGNet, DMMR showed lower macro-accuracy, indicating limited domain generalization capability under compounded domain variations.
-In contrast, the proposed method consistently outperformed the baselines across all experimental settings.
-Notably, when trained on the UNM dataset and tested on the UI dataset, it achieved approximately a 32$\%$ improvement in macro-accuracy over EEGNet.
+Table~\ref{table:Experiment4} presents the cross-dataset evaluation results between the UI and UNM datasets.
+The proposed method consistently outperformed the baselines across all experimental settings.
 These results indicate that the proposed method exhibits strong generalization and transferability across diverse and complex domain variations.

+When the model was trained on the UNM dataset and tested on the UI dataset, it yielded higher classification performance than in the reverse direction.
+This may be due to the fact that the UNM dataset contains a larger number of subjects and samples than the UI dataset.\citep{cavanagh2018diminished, singh2020frontal}.
+This broader coverage may help the model capture greater inter-subject variability, although the performance gap may also reflect target-domain separability and dataset-specific recording characteristics.

+In the public EEG dataset experiment (Experiment 4), the proposed method showed statistical significance in 47 out of 48 scenarios (2 experimental settings $\times$ 4 metrics $\times$ 6 baselines), corresponding to 97.9\% of all scenarios.
+Statistical significance was determined using a threshold of p < 0.05